 Yet, their approach has methodological weaknesses.
 Most notably, due to lack of data, they use the stock of migrants born in country i and living in country j as the dependent variable in their regression analysis.
 The development aid that i receives from all donor countries j is the explanatory variable that is meant to capture the effect of aid.
 This approach may be misleading because migrants from country i may have lived in donor country j long before development aid was ever given.
 Hence, the stock variable cannot effectively capture the causal effect of foreign aid on migration decisions over time.

-In Lanati and Thiele (2018a), we revisit the aid-migration link for a large sample of donor and recipient countries over the period 1995-2015.2 Unlike Berthélemy et al. (2009), we employ annual emigration rates from recipient country i to donor country j as the dependent variable.
+In Lanati and Thiele (2018a), we revisit the aid-migration link for a large sample of donor and recipient countries over the period 1995-2015.2 Including a time dimension rather than performing a pure cross-section analysis as in Berthélemy et al. (2009) allows us to investigate how migration from country i to country j responds to changes in the overall foreign aid received by country i.
+Furthermore, it attenuates econometric problems concerning the identification of causal effects.
+Unlike Berthélemy et al. (2009), we employ annual emigration rates from recipient country i to donor country j as the dependent variable.
 After controlling for a number of factors that have previously been shown to affect migration decisions—including the size of migrant networks in destination countries as well as the cultural and geographical proximity between donor and recipient countries—we obtain robust evidence for a negative aid-migration relationship.
-This is in clear contrast to the previous consensus view.3
+This is in clear contrast to the previous consensus view.3 When we replace emigration rates by stocks of immigrants, the effect of aid on migration turns positive.
+Hence, we can interpret the discrepancies between our results and those obtained by Berthélemy et al. (2009) as driven mainly by the choice of different dependent variables.

 Given that the predicted effects of foreign aid on migration that run through higher incomes and better public services point in different directions, it is important to disentangle their respective empirical relevance.
 In Lanati and Thiele (2018b) we do so by departing from the assumption that all aid has the same impact.
 Specifically, we use the distinction between early-impact aid and late-impact aid proposed by Clemens et al. (2012).
 Early-impact aid may generate income growth in the short to medium term, say after 2–3 years.
 It includes, for example, support for agricultural production such as improved seeds and fertilizer.
 Late-impact aid, in contrast, immediately affects non-monetary dimensions of well-being but may lead to higher incomes only in the very long run, say after 10 years.
 Assistance for social infrastructure (schools, clinics, etc.) is a typical example.
 We find that a rise in late-impact aid is associated with falling emigration rates, providing support for the relevance of the public services channel.
 In quantitative terms, the effect is not large but still non-negligible: on average, a 10 percent increase in late-impact aid lowers the emigration rate by 1–1.5 per cent.
 The negative association between late-impact aid and migration applies to a wide range of service improvements, from better schools to cleaner air and more reliable state institutions.